- (Varies, but about 1 quart) Rendered Lard

 - (1 teaspoon) Salt

-Combine the flour, baking powder, baking soda, salt, cinnamon and nutmeg in a medium bowl and mix thoroughly.
+Combine the flour, baking powder, baking soda, salt, cinnamon and nutmeg (optional) in a medium bowl and mix thoroughly.

 Place the eggs and sugar in the bowl of a stand mixer fitted with the whisk attachement.
 Mix until the sugar has dissolved and the mixture becomes lighter in color.

-Switch out the whisk for the paddle attachment and add the flour mixture in two sections.
+Switch out the whisk for the paddle attachment and add the flour mixture in two portions.
 Continue mixing until the dough begins to come together and pull away from the edges of the bowl of the stand mixer.

 Divide the dough in two and form each section into a rough rectangle.
 Wrap each section in plastic wrap and place in the refridgerator for one hour or up to overnight.